dt-rush/sameriver/README.md

 Currently, only one active scene can exist at a time, and scenes are destroyed as they pass their successor scene to the game loop (they are initialized and loaded in the background while a singleton loading scene will be displayed until the new scene is ready to take over).
 In the future, it will be possible to push scenes to a stack and pop them off without destroying the underlying prior scene (ie. for cinematics, menu navigation, "battles", etc.)

 ^1.
 It's possible that the game loop will not draw every iteration in order to keep a certain framerate

-##### b.
-Package / folder structure

-All subfolders (other than `assets/`) are named for the packages of the source files they contain.

-The packages described generally:

-* engine

-The game engine structs and functions, providing the abstract backbone on which the actual game logic is built.
-Can and should be abstractly separated in future from the other folders / packages which are the actual donkeys-qquest content (a game *buiilt* on the engine)

-* engine/components

-Definitions for the different types of components

-* engine/systems

-Definitions of systems

-* constants

-Definitions of game constants (should not be used for constant *content*, which should probably be in .json files in `assets/`)

-* logic

-Definitions of game logic (functions, really), to be loaded into various systems / scenes

-* main

-Holds main.go, the executable entrypoint, from whichh the game engine is initialized, and the game loop run (TODO: migrate even game loop logic into engine)

-* scenes

-Definitions of scenes

-* utils

-Holds utilites for development, debugging, profiling, content-generation